allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 npm run start
 ```

-You can now run `npm run start` at anytime to start the viewer.
+You can now run `npm run start` at anytime in this directory to start the viewer.
 By default, it will be mounted at `http://localhost:5173`.

 #### 2. Serving local files